 It includes inbox deliverability reports, email blacklist, DNS checks, as well as a smart warming algorithm to adjust the process continuously to get the best results.

-Who is it for: Anyone needing a standalone email warmup tool
+Best for: Anyone needing a standalone email warmup tool

 Pricing: $25 per inbox month for between one and five inboxes.
 For more than that, pricing lowers to $19.50 per inbox per month.